turtl/www/views/docs/clients/core/local_db.md

 Syncing is accomplished using the amazing [Hustle](https://github.com/orthecreedence.hustle) library, a queuing and messaging system that persists to IndexedDB.
-Turtl makes an active effort to separate the portions of code that sync API <--> DB and DB <--> memory, and Hustle is what lets them talk to each other.
+Turtl makes an active effort to separate the portions of code that sync API &lt;--> DB and DB &lt;--> memory, and Hustle is what lets them talk to each other.

-### Memory <--> DB
+### Memory &lt;--&gt; DB
 When a note (or other model) is saved, it persists itself into its matching object in IndexedDB and also signals (via Hustle) that it has changed.
 This lets other components know that local data has changed and update accordingly if